 Now I get paid for impressions (when someone sees one of the ads), then I get paid more if someone clicks an ad, and even more if someone purchases something from clicking one of the ads on my site.

-This method only really works if you have a website.
+This method only really works if you have a website or blog.
 Similar to affiliate marketing, you will make more money the more traffic your website gets.

-Check out my post on How to Start a Travel Blog, if you’re interested in this method.
+Check out my post on How to Start a Blog, if you’re interested in this method.

 4. Crowdfunding on Patreon